-------------------

 River Island has both single family homes, most of which are fairly large, and town homes.
 Floor plans range from about 2,500 square feet to more than 5,000 square feet and have three to six bedrooms with two and a half to five and a half baths.
 A formal dining room, a great room, tall trey ceilings, bamboo flooring, tall windows, an attached two or three car garage and a front porch are common elements.
 Some homes sit along the river.
 Lawns are well manicured.

-Prices begin in the high-$400,000s.
-The HOA fees are said to be about $1,500 per year, although town homes have an additonal $125 or so per month fee.
+Prices begin in the mid-$500,000s.
+The HOA fees are $1,500 per year, although town homes have an additonal $125 or so per month fee.
 Please verify these prices with a Realtor as they will change.

 River Island bills itself as a "convervation community" and is dotted with tall trees.
 A lovely boardwalk parallels the river, and the lodge and pool house overlook the water.
 Residents launch kayaks and canoes from the community boat dock and enjoy quiet paddles along the lazy Savannah.
 Miles of walking trails meander through the community.
 Neighborhood gardens bloom with abandon.